tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Reports/Withholding-Certificate.md

 nosidetoc: true
 ---

-For transactions in Colombia paid with credit cards, the intermediary financial entities make retentions of **Rent Withholding**, **ICA Withholding**, and **IVA Withholding**.
+For transactions in Colombia paid with credit cards, the intermediary financial entities make retentions of **Rent Withholding**, **ICA Withholding** e **IVA Withholding**.
 According to this, PayU delivers for merchants, a certificate with the total of the withholdings applied during a monthly period.

 {{% alert title="Observação" color="info"%}}
 To have access to this module, you need to have a profile with the permission _Colombian certificates_ > _View withhodlings_ enabled.